 If someone is feeling suicidal it is a good idea for them to talk to a doctor, who can suggest therapy and/or medication that might be helpful.
-They can find their local GP practice here.
+They can find their local GP practice using the links below, depending on where they are living.
 Some GP practices offer emergency appointments.

-You can call NHS 111 if the person you’re with is unwell or hurt but in a way that is not life-threatening.
+In the UK, you can call NHS 111 by dialling 111 if the person you’re with is unwell or hurt but in a way that is not life-threatening.